-In accordance with many previous reports, 13,14,18,19 prior BLS training augmented willingness to perform CPR under one's own initiative, telephone-assisted compression-only CPR and AED use.
-However, previous BLS training failed to improve reluctance to make an early emergency call, an essential link in the chain of survival, in all age groups.
+In accordance with many previous reports [13,14,18,19], prior BLS training augmented willingness to perform CPR under one's own initiative, telephone-assisted compression-only CPR and AED use.
+However, previous BLS training failed to improve reluctance to make an early emergency call, an essential link in the Chain of Survival [2, 8, 9], in all age groups.
 There may be two major reasons for this observation.
-First, BLS algorithm in course textbooks are derived from the standard BLS algorithm from American and Japanese guidelines, which is drawn on the assumption that there are multiple rescuers at the scene.
+First, BLS algorithm in course textbooks are derived from the standard BLS algorithm from American [5] and Japanese guidelines, which is drawn on the assumption that there are multiple rescuers at the scene.
 Therefore, BLS courses in Japan have provided an ideal situation for attendants where OHCA occurs in a public place and help from other citizens are easily obtained.
 It is common that willingness and ability of course attendants to make an early emergency call when they were alone are not evaluated.
-We recently reported that OHCAs at home are more frequently witnessed by a single citizen in our community (68.2% at home vs. 33.9% at other places).
-We have identified family and aged citizen as bystander to be independent factors associated with large call delay.
+We recently reported that OHCAs at home are more frequently witnessed by a single citizen in our community (68.2% at home vs. 33.9% at other places) [8].
+We have identified family and aged citizen as bystander to be independent factors associated with large call delay [8].
 There is a wide gap between the actual situation of cardiac arrest at home and the situation provided by the BLS courses.
 Second, in current BLS courses, most of the time is spent teaching how to conduct CPR effectively and how to use an AED.
-The attendant
+The attendant may not be aware of the significance of making an early emergency call.